PatrickLisiecki/bolt-bucket/README.md

 - [X] **Users can edit or delete a submitted `CustomCar` from the list view of submitted `CustomCar`**
 - [X] **Users can update or delete `CustomCar` that have been created from the detail page**

-The following **optional** features are implemented:

-- [ ] Selecting particular options prevents incompatible options from being selected even before form submission

 ## Video Walkthrough

-Here's a walkthrough of implemented required features:
+Here's a walkthrough of the implemented required features:

 <img src='https://github.com/PatrickLisiecki/bolt-bucket/blob/main/demo.gif' title='Video Walkthrough' alt='Video Walkthrough' />